lixiangyun/envoyproxy_doc_ZH_CN/v2APIreference/HTTProutemanagementandRDS.md

 }
 ```
 - **header_name**</br>
 	([string](https://developers.google.com/protocol-buffers/docs/proto#scalar), REQUIRED) The header name to be queried from the request headers.
-The header°Øs value is used to populate the value of the descriptor entry for the descriptor_key.
+The header‚Äôs value is used to populate the value of the descriptor entry for the descriptor_key.

 - **descriptor_key**</br>
 	([string](https://developers.google.com/protocol-buffers/docs/proto#scalar), REQUIRED) The key to use in the descriptor entry.